the1lab/1lab/src/Cat/Functor/Adjoint/Reflective.lagda.md

 $G(\eps \circ F(f) \circ \eps^{-1}) = f$; if we take the right adjunct,
 this transforms our goal into $\eps \circ F(G(\eps \circ F(f) \circ \eps^{-1})) = \eps \circ F(f)$.

-From here, it we can repeatedly apply naturality to commute the $\eps$ all the way to the end of the chain of morphisms.
+From here, we can repeatedly apply naturality to commute the $\eps$ all the way to the end of the chain of morphisms.
 This yields
 $\eps \circ F(f) \circ \eps^{-1} \circ \eps$, which is equal to
 $\eps \circ F(f)$, as $\eps^{-1}$ is an inverse.